Ennoriel/kit/documentation/docs/20-core-concepts/50-state-management.md

 If you're not using SSR (and can guarantee that you won't need to use SSR in future) then you can safely keep state in a shared module, without using the context API.

-## Component and page state is preserved
+## Component and page state are preserved

 When you navigate around your application, SvelteKit reuses existing layout and page components.
 For example, if you have a route like this...